bruno00o/bruno00o/README.md

 ### Hi 👋 I'm Bruno Seilliebert 🕺

 - 👨‍🎓 I'm studying CS at Université Gustave Eiffel, France
-- :octocat: Currently looking to improve my GitHub skills
+- 💼 Currently in apprenticeship in a communication agency doing web development
+- ❤️ to learn new things